ideepcoder/Rtd_Ws_AB_plugin/Docs/WSRTD Doc.md

 with realtime order information.

-Note: Use AFL=>Static Variable guards around GetExtraData() & GetExtraDAtaForeign() to prevent multiple requests / processing which may be unnecessary.
+Note: Use AFL=>Static Variable guards around GetExtraData() & GetExtraDataForeign() to prevent multiple requests / processing which may be unnecessary.

 <here>

+## Upgrades:
+- Version 3.04+ introduces a new network rewrite technique for JSON parsing that improves performance over the already fast original stack.
+- version 3.05+ introdues a robust, private, secure and offline usage model

 ## Development
 Want to contribute?
 Great!